gouyang/gouyang.github.io/content/linux/Customize Desktop - Awesome WM.md

 # conclusion

-Awesome WM is a great tile window manager, it can be customized in many ways, you will find which suit best for you.
-Once you finalize your rc.lue, put it into your dotFiles on github or somewhere else you can retrieve easily.
+Awesome WM is a great tile window manager, it can be customized in many ways, you will find what serve best for you.
+Once you finalize your rc.lua, put it into your dotFiles on github or somewhere else you can retrieve easily wherever and whenever.